akiryk/buzzyjackson/README.md

    Make front page "home page", the page set to Home Main template.
 7. Make book pages.
 Use Book Main as the teamplate.
 7. In book pages, move Featured Image up.
-8. Go to Appearance > Widgets to customize "sidebar"
+8. Go to Appearance > Widgets to customize "sidebar" to enable catagories and archives of blog posts
+9. Go to Settings > Media Settings to customize thumbnail image sizes.

 When creating posts:
 1. If it's a book review, use book review intro format